 Roadside Emergency Car Kit

-A good Roadside Emergency Kit should have jumper cables, a flashlight with batteries, duct tape, screwdriver, bandages, poncho, and more.
+A good Roadside Emergency Kit should have jumper cables, a flashlight, hand warmers, first aid kit, poncho, and more.
 This one has all the necessities.
-There are tons of emergency repair kits on Amazon, but this one is the official kit of AAA, so you know it’s quality.
+I suggest buying the “large” size, which includes extra items like a screwdriver, tire pressure gauge, adhesive tape, and emergency blanket.
 Don’t hit the open road without these potentially lifesaving items!

 What to Pack For a Road Trip: Electronics